 You and your ex will probably butt heads about many different issues during your divorce.
-From the right way to alternate holidays with your children to what is fair regarding your retirement accounts, you will probably have many significant disagreements before the courts finalize your divorce.
+From the right way to alternate holidays with your children to what is fair regarding your retirement accounts, you might have many significant disagreements before the courts finalize your divorce.

-If both of you want to stay in your marital home, that will undoubtedly complicate negotiations in your New Hampshire divorce.
+If both of you want to stay in your marital home, that will undoubtedly complicate negotiations.
 If a judge decides that your ex gets to stay in the home that you bought together, does that mean that you will lose out on your investments to the property and contributions to its current value?

 Property division is not a winner-take-all process in New Hampshire